 Uh-huh.
 Thought so.

+The other issue with our bras that can affect the frump factor is the age and condition of the bras we’re wearing.
 Experts say that bras we wear on a regular basis should be replaced every six months.
 I’ll stretch that to about a year, (haha, stretch… I’m so punny) but after that, it’s time for a new one.

-Again, this is not just a brilliant marketing strategy on the part of bra manufacturers.
+This is not just a brilliant marketing strategy on the part of bra manufacturers.
 Take a look at the straps on your favorite bra — especially the band that goes around your back.
 Does the elastic look stretched out and worn?
 See that?
 It’s time for a new one.

 Another bit of advice I have for you is not to wear the same bra two days in a row.
 Supposedly they will last longer and provide better support if they are given a break, so I try to heed that advice.

 I keep track of this pretty easily because I usually toss my bra on the floor when I go to bed because I’m classy like that.
-Haha.
 Then in the morning when I go to get dressed, I intentionally pick a fresh bra out of my drawer so I’m not wearing the same bra two days in a row.
 When I make my bed and pick up my room, I put yesterday’s bra back in the drawer.
 Or at least that’s the way it’s supposed to work.

 Here are some quick bra fitting tips or ways to know if your bras are the wrong size: